Ash-Taraghi/RPG-JS/README.md

 ## Contributing

 Dragon Repeller is an open-source project, and contributions are welcome!
+Rights go to [FreeCodeCamp.org](https://www.freecodecamp.org) as I did this based off their JavaScript program.
 If you have suggestions, bug fixes, or new features to propose, feel free to submit a pull request.

 ## License